min2ha/ukwa-site/content/target/54964/index.en.md

   "subject": "Brexit"
 }

-# HM Treasury: Mansion House 2017: Speech by the Chancellor of the Exchequer

 Argues that when the British people voted to leave the EU in June 2016, they did not vote to become poorer, or less secure.
 Therefore Brexit must be negotiated in a way that prioritises British jobs, and underpins Britain’s prosperity.

 They did vote to leave the EU.